Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

-People who cannot debug a cryptographic library, cannot have 19 granted Since programs are culture (and theorems, by [Curry–Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence)), people who cannod program cannot have 27.1 granted.
+People who cannot debug a cryptographic library, cannot have 19 granted Since programs are culture (and theorems, by [Curry–Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence)), people who cannot program cannot have 27.1 granted.

 So knowing **Informatics is a Human right**.